 Building Muscle with calisthenics has always fascinated me.
-By the name calisthenics, that came to my mind were the Instagram sponsored ads about calisthenics and how these ripped guys control their bodies most of us can only watch and appreciate.
-Once I got curious and I began to dig deeper.
-We will not only be addressing the question whether building muscles with calisthenics is possible or not, but also talk about the science that will make this possible and how far is calisthenics sustainable for an average guy.
+By the name calisthenics, what came to my mind were the Instagram-sponsored ads about calisthenics and how these ripped guys control their bodies most of us can only watch and appreciate.
+Once I got curious, I began to dig deeper.
+We will not only be addressing whether building muscles with calisthenics is possible or not, but also talk about the science that will make this possible and how far calisthenics is sustainable for an average guy.

 The Science Behind Building Muscle With Calisthenics

 As mentioned earlier, calisthenics will make you lift your own body in various positions to train your muscles.
-Like in push up, we are targeting chest.
-However, the important question is, ” My body weight is constant, then how are we suppose to progress to gain strength and mass?”
+Like in push up, we are targeting the chest.
+However, the important question is, ” If my body weight is constant, then how are we supposed to progress to gain strength and mass?”

 You can clearly see here, how a front lever puts your body in a difficult position and that is what calisthenics is meant to do, change your body position, and challenge you to grow stronger.